philmale/handy-time/README.md

 <img width="460" height="110" alt="Screenshot 2025-09-14 at 23 11 56" src="https://github.com/user-attachments/assets/87db7d16-07b4-460a-a8b0-543987919d40" />

-or from my Formula 1 sensor:
+...or from my Formula 1 sensor:

 <img width="476" height="64" alt="Screenshot 2025-09-14 at 23 07 45" src="https://github.com/user-attachments/assets/41a131fe-3b4c-4e79-9266-9f6a5eb4c450" />

-It is of course possible to use the macros in scripts and automations as well - they return strings like all Jinja2 macros.
+You can use the macros in scripts and automations as well - anywhere a template can be used - they return strings like all Jinja2 macros.